albertoruibal/carballo/readme.md

 * Implement "searchmoves" in the UCI interface
 * UCI Interface: Now "isready" may be called after "position"
 * Add pawn blockade also to the CompleteEvaluator
+* Converted the old Applet to a Swing application

 Version 1.7: A new Late Move Reductions (LMR) formula